Euphredes/Greanleaf/README.txt

            Introduction
            ------------

-The following contents cover my Life's
+The following contents cover more exact details of Practices for another Body to recreate or restructure.

            Routine
            --------